NEW: "Any time you saw her, you couldn't help but smile," friend says

-Ramirez never made it home.
-Her car got caught up in fast-moving floodwater, ending her short but illustrious life and leaving her classmates crestfallen.
+But Ramirez never made it home.
+Her car got caught up in fast-moving water, ending her short but illustrious life and leaving her classmates crestfallen.

 “She was a good person,” Amber Contreras told CNN affiliate WOAI, fighting back tears over the news her friend is gone.
 “I was like, it can’t be happening.”

 But it did, around 2:45 a.m.
 (3:45 a.m.
-ET) Sunday within sight of Ramirez's home about two miles away.
-Torrential rains made it near impossible to see, including the sight of a road inundated with floodwater.
+ET) Sunday, when Ramirez was about 2 miles from home.
+Torrential rains made it nearly impossible to see that the road ahead was inundated.

-Now, rather than getting ready to graduate on June 5 and pursuing her plans of becoming an optometrist, Ramirez will be buried Wednesday.
-Her family and friends are finding solace in their belief she's gone to heaven, pointing to her strong Christian faith.
+Now, rather than getting ready for a June 5 graduation and pursuing her plans of becoming an optometrist, Ramirez will be buried Wednesday.

 “Any time you saw her, you couldn’t help but smile, no mater what kind of mood you were in,” said Alyssa Schmidt, one of the teen’s close friends.
 “Her love for God, as soon as you started talking to her, that was the first thing you found out, was how much she loved him and how much she wanted to live out his word.”